 *Please note: If you have successfully completed an NFQ level 8/9 Health Assessment module you can apply for recognition of prior learning (RPL) for module NMHS42960 when applying for this course.

+The clinical practicum occurs in the site in which you are currently employed.
+You must continue to work in this clinical site for the duration of the programme.
 Clinical exposure consists of no less than 100 hours.
 Clinical instruction comprises 10 episodes of referral for medical radiological procedures, documented and recorded as a demonstration of competence under the supervision of a medical mentor practitioner.
-All candidates must be working in the area where the clinical practicum will occur for the duration of the programme.

 Module: Advanced Health Assessment